cloudmesh-community/book/chapters/faas/spring-cloud-function.md

-# Spring Function as a Service :o:
+# Spring Function as a Service :o2:

 ![No](images/no.png) ![Question](images/question.png)